Black Bag: Plot

 It is revealed that during the few minutes George had the satellite redirected, another dissident Russian named General Vadim Pavlichuk disappeared from a Liechtenstein safehouse with a copy of the Severus program, and he and Kulikov are now en route to Eastern Europe to use it to cause a nuclear meltdown in Russia.
 Clarissa tells Freddie, with whom she has reconciled, about her involvement, and Freddie secretly warns Kathryn that George suspects her.
 In bed that night, the couple compare notes and realize they are being set up.
 Kathryn uses Clarissa to track Pavlichuk.
-She suspects that their boss, Stieglitz, deliberately leaked Severus to cause a nuclear meltdown and destabilize the Russian government even though it would kill thousands of innocent people.
+She suspects that their boss, Stieglitz, deliberately leaked Severus to cause a meltdown and destabilize the Russian government even though it would kill thousands of innocent people.
 She leaks the expat Russians' location to a CIA contact, resulting in a drone strike that kills them as they travel through Poland.
 George subjects all suspects except Kathryn to a polygraph test to determine who is behind the leak.

 They invite the other four suspects to a second dinner party.
 Instead of serving dinner, Kathryn places a gun on the table while George announces they will play a game in which he asks each of them a single question.
 His questions reveal several secrets, including that Freddie and Zoe had an affair, and that Zoe learned of the Severus program from James and attempted to stop its dissemination due to her Catholic faith.
-George states that there were two plots: one by Stieglitz and James to leak Severus and cause a nuclear meltdown to destabilize the incumbent Russian government and end the war in Ukraine, and another by Zoe and Freddie to use Kathryn to stop it.
+George states that there were two plots: one by Stieglitz and James to leak Severus and cause a nuclear meltdown to destabilize the Russian government, and another by Zoe and Freddie to use Kathryn to stop it.
 James grabs the gun, confesses to plotting with Stieglitz and killing Meacham, and fires at George twice.
 However, the gun is loaded with blanks.
 Kathryn pulls a gun from her bag and kills James, after which she firmly warns the remaining colleagues to never exploit her and George's mutual fidelity again.
 George dumps James's body in a lake.
 Kathryn informs Stieglitz that his plot failed and suggests he remove himself from his position.
 She and George reaffirm their love for each other.
-At Kathryn's questioning, George reveals that the Zurich bank account containing is still untouched.
+At Kathryn's questioning, George reveals that the Zurich bank account containing £7 million is still untouched.